metio/terraform-provider-k8s/docs/data-sources/fluentd_fluent_io_input_v1alpha1_manifest.md

 - `skip_invalid_event` (Boolean) Skips the invalid incoming event.
 - `source_address_key` (String) The field name of the client's source address.
 If set, the client's address will be set to its key.
 - `source_hostname_key` (String) The field name of the client's hostname.
 If set, the client's hostname will be set to its key.
-- `tag` (String) in_forward uses incoming event's tag by default (See Protocol Section).
-If the tag parameter is set, its value is used instead.
+- `tag` (String) in_forward uses incoming event's tag by default (See Protocol Section).If the tag parameter is set, its value is used instead.
 - `transport` (Attributes) The transport section of forward plugin (see [below for nested schema](#nestedatt--spec--inputs--forward--transport))
 - `user` (Attributes) The security section of user plugin (see [below for nested schema](#nestedatt--spec--inputs--forward--user))